 - Bliss Spillar Road

-SH 45SW and Trucks
+SH 45SW Toll Road and Trucks

-With the exception of trucks carrying hazardous materials, large trucks will be permitted to use the roadway.
+With the exception of trucks carrying hazardous materials, large trucks will be permitted to use the expressway.
 SH 45SW is not expected to carry a significant amount of truck traffic based on the low volume of truck traffic that currently utilizes SH 45 and the southern portion of MoPac.